piedraj/AnalysisCMS/README.md

     git remote -v

+*Do this only if you want to create a tag.*

+    pushd AnalysisCMS
+    git tag -a 20160204_neutrino -m 'First AnalysisCMS tag' git push origin 20160204_neutrino
+    popd

+*Do this only if you want to use a tag.*

+    pushd AnalysisCMS
+    git checkout tags/20160204_neutrino
+    popd

 <!---
 The base class should be recreated anytime the latino trees have been updated.
 Read a MC latino tree that contains the `GEN_weight_SM` variable,